The Cybersecurity Policy for Critical Infrastructure Protection was decided by the Cabinet. (Full text)17 June 2022

 NISC consists of the following seven groups.
 The main activities are as follows.

-The current Cybersecurity Strategy issued in July 2018 is the second one under the Basic Act on Cybersecurity.
-Far-seeing 2020, the Tokyo Olympics and Paralympics year, the Cybersecurity Strategy shows a basic position on cybersecurity policy, its objectives and its implementation for 3 years (2018-2020) domestically and internationally.
+The current Cybersecurity Strategy issued in September 2021 is the third one under the Basic Act on Cybersecurity.
+The Cybersecurity Strategy shows a basic position on cybersecurity policy, its objectives and its implementation for 3 years domestically and internationally.
 Overview of the Cybersecurity Strategy is as below.

 Cybersecurity strategy (Booklet)download